macbre/nodemw/README.md

 ### bot.getBacklinks(title, callback)

-Gets all aricles that links to given article
+Gets all articles that links to given article

 ## Helpers